 Jesus Christ: Twitchell stated that “Kal [the devil] is the Jehovah of the Jewish faith and the Father of the Christian teachings. . . .Therefore, we really see Jesus as a son of Kal Niranjan, king of the lower worlds.”

 The fall, the second coming, heaven, and hell: All are Christian myths in the view of Eckankar.

 There is nothing within Eckankar to provide guidance on moral issues such as abortion, sexuality, or other important issues.
 Determining what is “right” is left up to the individual.
 The spiritual practices of Eckankar involve trances, meditation, soul travel accompanied by “spirit guides” (demons), E.S.P., telepathy, mind reading, clairvoyance, and plugging into the “cosmic consciousness.”
 According to Eckankar, the human soul is on a spiritual journey to discover and improve the true self, thereby realizing its own true inner divinity.

 It is clear that Eckankar is a false religion created by Satan and steeped in Hinduism and other Eastern religions.
 Satan is our “adversary, the devil, [who] walks about like a roaring lion, seeking whom he may devour” (1 Peter 5:8).
 When someone gets involved in any type of occult practice, he opens the door of his soul to the devil and his demons.
 This is why God is adamant in His Word about not involving ourselves in activities such as are promoted in Eckankar.
-“There shall not be found among you anyone who . . . uses divination, an observer of clouds, or a fortune-teller, or a witch, or a charmer, or a consulter with familiar spirits, or a wizard, or one who calls to the dead.
-For all that do these things are an abomination to Jehovah” (Deuteronomy 18:10–12a).
-Not only do such practices put us in danger of encountering demons, they are detestable to God because they replace worship of Him, the true and living God, with the worship of the self.
+“Let no one be found among you . . . who practices divination or sorcery, interprets omens, engages in witchcraft, or casts spells, or who is a medium or spiritist or who consults the dead.
+Anyone who does these things is detestable to the Lord” (Deuteronomy 18:10–12a).
+Not only do such practices put us in danger of encountering demons, they are detestable to God because they replace worship of Him, the true and living God, with the worship of self.